OSGConnect/OUTDATED-tutorial-fsurf/README.md

 section `How to deface images` at the end of the tutorial.

 ##  Fsurf setup on login.osgconnect.net

-First, ssh to the OSG-Connect submit node
+First, ssh to the OSG Connect's login node

      $ ssh username@login.osgconnect.net